Azure-Samples/data-lake-store-java-upload-download-get-started/README.md

 author: asikaria-msft
 ---

-# Azure Data Lake Store: Getting Started
+# Azure Data Lake Storage Gen1: Getting Started

-This sample demonstrates how to interact with Azure Data Lake Store service using the Java SDK.
-The sample walk through the three main steps:
+This sample demonstrates how to interact with the Azure Data Lake Storage Gen1 service using the Java SDK.
+The sample walks through the three main steps:
 - Acquire an Azure ActiveDirectory OAuth token
 - Create a client object
 - Use the methods on the client object to interact with the store